pyscf/pyscf/README.md

 * New features first being placed in pyscf/future.
 * Code at least should work under python-2.7, gcc-4.8.
 * Not enforced, it's preferred
-  - compatibile with 2.5 - 3.3 for Python code;
+  - Compatibile with 2.5 - 3.3 for Python code;
-  - following C89 standard for C code;
+  - Following C89 standard for C code;
-  - using ctypes to bridge C/python functions, (to keep minimal dependence on third-party tools)
+  - Using ctypes to bridge C/python functions, (to keep minimal dependence on third-party tools)
-  - avoid using other program language if possible, to keep package light-weight
+  - Avoid using other program language if possible, to keep package light-weight
+* Loose-coupling principle
+  - Reinventing-wheel is encouraged if it reduces the coupling to the rest of the package.

 Known problems